codegouvfr/react-dsfr/components.md

 ### Customization

-What to do if you want to customize the components beyond what the props allows.&#x20;
+What to do if you want to customize the components beyond what the props allow.&#x20;

 #### The `classes` property

-Every component or react-dsfr accept an optional classes property that enables you to customise their look at a fine grained level. &#x20;
+Every component or react-dsfr accepts an optional classes property that enables you to customize their look at a fine grained level. &#x20;

 <figure><img src=".gitbook/assets/image (5).png" alt=""><figcaption><p>Availables classes on the Alert components</p></figcaption></figure>